How to become a learning organisation in summary:

 Start at the top

-Work with the leadership team to articulate the vision of becoming a learning organisation.
+Work with the leadership team to articulate the vision and culture of becoming a learning organisation.
 What does learning mean to the business?
 Why is it important?
 What key skills will the organisation need going forward?

 Also, are those skills already well represented within the workforce or will they need to be developed?
 Does the culture support learning, or is there a ‘blame’ culture where mistakes are seen as disasters rather than learning opportunities?